playANDcode/Pomodoro-Timer/README.md

 - Install the required modules by running the command: `pip install requirements.txt`

-- Uses Python 3.9.1 but any version as long as it's Python 3 will work fine.
-Any version incompatibility, please let me know.
+- Uses Python 3.9.1 but any version works as long as it's in Python 3.
+Any incompatibilities, please let me know.

 **How to run:**